ayn28/Project-Portfolio/README.md

 # Springboard-Data-Science-Career-Track
-Documentation of my progress through the course in a pythonic, Jupyter Notebook environment.
+This repository documents my progress through the course in a pythonic, Jupyter Notebook environment.